PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 * **Descriptive Statistics** – talking averages, standard deviation, the highest and lowest salaries plus, some handy histograms to visualize the spread.
 * **Pareto Analysis** – Ever heard of the 80/20 rule?
 Let's see if that's true that small percentage of Departments can impact a large portion of payroll.
 * **Correlation Analysis** – Want to know how variables like gender correlate with the salary?
-I've got you covered.
+I've got you covered ⛱️.
 ### Interesting Facts About Montgomery County, MD 🏞️

 Before we begin, let's briefly take a look at a place that we will be mentioning frequently in this project.